Cheaper to Keep Her (film)

 Cheaper to Keep Her is a 1981 American comedy film directed by Ken Annakin, which starred singer-turned-actor Mac Davis alongside Tovah Feldshuh.

 Plot

-William "Bill" Dekker (Davis) is a newly divorced swinger who goes to work for an attorney named K. D. Locke (Feldshuh) as an investigator.
+William "Bill" Dekker is a newly divorced swinger who goes to work for an attorney named K. D. Locke as an investigator.
 His assignments have him tracking down divorced men who have reneged on their alimony and child support payments, a twist of irony considering not only his chauvinistic tendencies, but also the fact that he himself is relying on the money he receives from his assignments to cover his own alimony payments.
 The film takes its title from the song of the same name, which can be heard over the opening credits.